ivanbabko/goodrocket-jekyll/README.md

 ### `gulp deploy`

 When you're done developing and have built your site with either `gulp --prod` or `gulp build --prod` you can deploy your site to Amazon S3.
 Don't forget to configure aws-credentials.json.

 ### `gulp clean`

-Deletes your assets from their `.tmp` directory as well as in `build` and deletes any gzipped files. **NOTE:** Does not delete your images from `.tmp` to reduce the time to build your site due to image optimizations.
+Deletes your assets from their `.tmp` directory as well as in `build`. **NOTE:** Does not delete images from `.tmp` to reduce the time to build the site due to image optimizations.

 ### `gulp wipe`

 This will delete everything from `.tmp` directory as well as in `build` (images, assets, generated Jekyll site).

-## OK cool, but why Goodrocket?
+## Why Goodrocket?
 Because a good rocket will take you high up to the sky really fast.
 And it won't explode in the process.
-I thought this was a good metaphor for a robust webdev boilerplate with focus on user and developer performance.
+I thought this was a good metaphor for a web development boilerplate that focuses on performance for the user and for you as a developer.

 ---